T8 LED Tube Lights and LED Tube Replacements

 - Type B: Direct wire lamps that are not ballast compatible.
 These tubes require the ballast to be disconnected and removed from the fixture prior to installation.
 These lamps are wired directly to line voltage and often require non-shunted sockets, so you may need to change the sockets at the same time.

-- Type C: Hybrid T8 linear tubes.
+- Type A/B: Hybrid T8 linear tubes.
 Similar to type A tubes, these lamps are not compatible with all ballasts.
 Check the Ballast Compatibility PDF or spec sheet for a full list of fluorescent ballasts that are compatible with these LED tube lights.
-Once the ballast fails and it's time to remove it, you may also need to change to non-shunted lampholders.
-Check the installation instructions or confirm with a licensed electrician once you're at this step.
+Alternatively, these tubes can also be used as a direct wire tube which makes these a flexible option.
+Check the installation instructions or confirm with a licensed electrician if you choose to bypass the ballast.

 T8 LED Tube Color Temperature